frontarm/navi/examples/create-react-app/README.md

 A project skeleton for a blog with:

-⏩ Paginated index page
+⏩ Paginated index page<br />
-🏷️ Tag pages generated from the post metadata
+🏷️ Tag pages generated from the post metadata<br />
-🚀 Statically generated HTML for each page
+🚀 Statically generated HTML for each page<br />
-🔗 Code splitting, so page content isn't loaded until it's needed 📜 Smooth scrolling to hash links
+🔗 Code splitting, so page content isn't loaded until it's needed<br />
+📜 Smooth scrolling to hash links<br />
-🔥 Page loading transition
+🔥 Page loading transition<br />
-📄 MDX content
+📄 MDX content<br />

 And all without ejecting from create-react-app!